lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Unordered Choices in 2D Sequences (Binary Search) {#unordered-choices-in-2d-sequences-binary-search .unnumbered}

 Again, we're given a two-dimensional input but are now able to reorder the subarrays.
-In general the trick is to first sort the subarrays by their first dimensional value and possibly inversely sort on their second dimensional value.
+A common trick is to first sort the subarrays by their first dimensional value and possibly inversely sort on their second dimensional value.

 Now that we have a sorted 2D array of choices, we can make use of binary search to find target values.
 This may further reduce a polynomial